 Opening its 26th season, iPalpiti Summer Music Festival will feature a collection of nearly 30 prize-winning young musicians from around the globe.

-Through July 5th-July 20th, concerts can be enjoyed at the world renown Walt Disney Music Hall from July 14th-July 23rd.
+Concerts can be enjoyed at the world renowned Walt Disney Music Hall from July 14th-July 23rd.

 Ticket prices start for as little as $10!
 Check their website as more information becomes available.